syncom/usb-playground/teensy-pp-2.0/README.md

 Teensy Loader program for programming the board.
-Software that run on the board can be written in C (see [The GCC Compiler and Tools](https://www.pjrc.com/teensy/gcc.html)) or Arduino with Teensyduino (see [Totorial 1: Software Setup](https://www.pjrc.com/teensy/tutorial.html)).
+Software that run on the board can be written in C (see [The GCC Compiler and Tools](https://www.pjrc.com/teensy/gcc.html)) or Arduino with Teensyduino (see [Tutorial 1: Software Setup](https://www.pjrc.com/teensy/tutorial.html)).
 I generally prefer the latter method, which is easier for starters.